Worteks/bbb-ansible/README.md

    another time...
  - Greenlight does not seem to trust our custom CA (OIDC), despite its being trusted on the system (?)
+ - OpenStreaming should store recordings in /var/www/videos, apparently using mp4 files. though I found flv files in some /tmp/systemd-private directory, for the nginx-osp service.
+Unclear what went wrong.
+Having run several short tests, I don't always find the resulting mp4 files, nor do I understand what's going wrong under the hood
- - Starting up BBB LiveStream, systemd unit first appears to fail starting our container, while further check would confirm it was/is properly running
+ - Starting up BBB LiveStream, systemd unit might first appear to fail starting our container, while further check would confirm it was/is properly running
  - creating a BBB room with the "Automatically join me into the room" option selected, we sometimes end up with a 500.
 The room was